wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder-text-recognition/includes/3-build-flow.md

 ![Select Response Results](../media/image4.png)

 ### Save the results to the entity
+To save the results to the entity, follow these steps:

 1. Select **Add an action**.
 2. Select **Create a new record - Common Data Service**.